Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 But ME/CFS has a much longer history.
-In fact, historians and those that lived through the Spanish flu in 1918-1919 describe symptoms similar to ME/CFS in those that recovered from the initial viral infection.
+In fact, historians and those who lived through the Spanish flu in 1918-1919 describe symptoms similar to ME/CFS in those who recovered from the initial viral infection.

 What is ME/CFS?

-ME/CFS is a serious and chronic neurological disease that affects every body system, with notable symptoms in the immune system, nervous system, and the endocrine system.
-This chronic condition causes a wide variety of different symptoms, with the most common being profound fatigue not generally relieved by rest, post exertional malaise (PEM), and cognitive impairment.
+ME/CFS is a serious and chronic neurological disease that affects every body system, with notable symptoms in the immune system, nervous system, and endocrine system.
+This chronic condition causes a wide variety of different symptoms, with the most common being profound fatigue not generally relieved by rest, post-exertional malaise (PEM), and cognitive impairment.
 While the exact cause of ME/CFS is unknown, over 80% of cases stem from a previous infection, such as the Epstein-Barr Virus, SARS, SARS-CoV-2, or enterovirus.
 Fungal infections and bacterial infections may also trigger ME/CFS.
-In fact, according to the NIH, 1 out of 10 people that develop certain infections go on to develop ME/CFS.
-Other potential triggers can be extreme physical stress (major surgery, a significant injury) or emotional challenges (loss of a loved one) and immune system changes.
+In fact, according to the NIH, 1 out of 10 people who develop certain infections go on to develop ME/CFS.
+Other potential triggers can be extreme physical stress (major surgery, a significant injury), emotional challenges (loss of a loved one), and immune system changes.

 ME/CFS affects over 20 million people worldwide, including 1-2.5 million Americans.
 Estimates show that 90% of cases of ME/CFS are undiagnosed.
 ME/CFS is a debilitating disease that leaves up to 70% of patients unable to work and 25% of patients homebound or bedbound.
 Less than 5% of adults who develop ME/CFS ever return to their pre-illness level of functioning in their lifetime, though many can experience some improvements in function over the years.

-While anyone can get ME/CFS, they are more common in women, and peak ages of onset of the illness are 10-19 years old and 30-39 years old.
+While anyone can get ME/CFS, it is more common in women, and the peak ages of onset of the illness are 10-19 years old and 30-39 years old.
 The highest number of people currently living with ME/CFS are between the ages of 40-60.
-Caucasians are more frequently diagnosed with ME/CFS, but this is suspected to be due greater access to healthcare providers knowledgeable in ME/CFS rather than a true difference in prevalence in the disease across races or ethnicities.
+Caucasians are more frequently diagnosed with ME/CFS, but this is suspected to be due to greater access to healthcare providers knowledgeable in ME/CFS rather than a true difference in the prevalence of the disease across races or ethnicities.

 What Causes ME/CFS?